The Mastiff Lab mix is also known as a Mastador. This cross combines a purebred Labrador Retriever with a Mastiff.

 The Labrador is known for its friendly, outgoing personality and laid back personality.

-However, a Labrador’s even temperament should not be confused with laziness.
+But, a Labrador’s even temperament should not be confused with laziness.
 They are very active dogs and will thrive if they get lots of opportunities to play.

 A Bullmastiff Lab mix could take after either side of the family or fall somewhere in between.

 Whichever parent your lab mastiff cross takes after, they are likely to have a relaxed and friendly temperament.
 As long as they are socialized well.

 Training, leadership and regular time spent playing with your Mastiff cross Labrador puppy will mean it grows up to be a happy and well-adjusted companion.